-The draft standard has been written using the new high level structure which is common to all new management systems standards.
-This will allow easy integration when implementing more than one management system.
+- The revised standard has been written using the new high level structure, which is common to all new management systems standards.
+This will allow easy integration when implementing more than one management system

 - Terminology changes have been made and some definitions have been removed or relocated

 - Risk assessment requirements have been aligned with BS ISO 31000